golddoushi/mcsolver/README.md

     to start simulation.
 Preparation of parameterfile is the same as in section A.

-    There are one sample file sim_XYmodel_under_Windows.py in sample folder.
+    There are one sample file sim_XYmodel_under_Linux.py in sample folder.
 To use this, cd to sample folder, and type command: python sim_XYmodel_under_Linux.py

     Note that the parallelization of mcsolver is not perfect.
 Now it cannot parallelize between multiple machines but amongst mutiple cores in a single machine (that is, only SMP mode is efficient).
 Therefore submit the job into one node if you are working with clusters.

 C. using code mode (not recommend)

-   Download all codes, compile the .c file inito .so using c99 standard and run cmd: "python win.py" to load GUI and conduct simulations.
+   Download all codes, compile all .c files inito .so files the dynamic libraries.
+And run cmd: "python win.py" to load GUI and go on.